arthurv89/captainhook/README.md

 cd $captainHookProject/captainhook/framework/framework-core-server && mvn clean install
 ```

+Now we have the framework in our local Maven repository.

+Now let's create our project.
 It's easiest to start with the clientlib module.

 ### Step 1: Create a clientlib module: